-The Bog at Eloise Butler Wildflower Garden
+The Wetland at Eloise Butler Wildflower Garden

-The Geography and the Mallard Pool
+The Geography and the Pool

 Plan of the bog

-Views of the trail through the bog.
+Views of the trail through the wetland.

 Bog Path in 1951